frank2/exe-rs/README.md

 ### Bugfixes
 * changed how `ImageImportDescriptor::get_imports` resolves ordinals, thanks to the `ImportData` enum it now resolves in a more sane manner.
 * forgot to make a function public, oops! `RelocationDirectory::relocate` is now visible and callable.
+* alignments have no need to be validated, validation checks removed from alignment functions.

 ## 0.4.1
 ### Features